Capitals vs. Flames Prediction & Picks - October 16

 Capitals vs. Flames Predictions for Monday

-Our computer projections model for this game expects a final result of Flames 3, Capitals 2.
+Our computer projection model for this contest calls for a final tally of Flames 3, Capitals 2.

 - Total Pick: Under 6.5 (computer predicts 5.8 goals on average)